rajannpatel/ubuntupbx/README.md

        curl -s https://raw.githubusercontent.com/rajannpatel/ubuntupbx/refs/heads/main/cloud-init.yaml -o cloud-init.yaml

-8. Open the file in an editor to change configurations specified between lines 4 and 43.
+8. Open the file in an editor (like nano) to change configurations specified between lines 4 and 43.
 Setting `TOKEN` with an [Ubuntu Pro token](https://ubuntu.com/pro/dashboard) is required for security updates to Asterisk, Asterisk's dependencies, and some FreePBX dependencies.
 [Livepatch](https://ubuntu.com/security/livepatch) will be enabled by this cloud-init.yaml file if a Pro Token is set.

     ```markdown
     # SET OUR VARIABLES